xfnty/dotfiles/README.md

 ## Notes
-- It is assumed that user name is `main`.
+- It is assumed that the user name is `main` and OS is Arch Linux.

 ## Setting up